creativetimofficial/ct-now-ui-kit-pro/README.md

 ![alt text](https://s3.amazonaws.com/creativetim_bucket/products/62/original/opt_nukp_thumbnail.jpg?
 "Now UI Kit Pro")

-**[Now UI Kit](http://demos.creative-tim.com/now-ui-kit-pro/index.html)** is a premium responsive Bootstrap 4 kit provided by Invision and Creative Tim.
+**[Now UI Kit Pro](http://demos.creative-tim.com/now-ui-kit-pro/index.html)** is a premium responsive Bootstrap 4 kit provided by Invision and Creative Tim.
 It is a beautiful cross-platform UI kit featuring over 1000+ elements and 11 templates.

 Now UI Kit Pro is one of the most popular UI Kits online, provided in PSD and Sketch formats by Invision.
 We wanted to find a way for developers worldwide to benefit from using it.
 So, in collaboration with Invision, we are launching the HTML version for it!